isaced/ISEmojiView/README.md

     .padding()
 ```

-`countOfRecentsEmojis`, `needToShowAbcButton`, `needToShowDeleteButton` can be passed to EmojiView_SwiftUI as parameters.
+`countOfRecentsEmojis`, `needToShowAbcButton`, `needToShowDeleteButton`, `updateRecentEmojiImmediately` can be passed to EmojiView_SwiftUI as parameters.

 ## Others